Documentation of Constructive Innovation Assessment (CINA) workshops:

 At the beginning of the workshop, we did a little get-to-know-each-other exercise: The stakeholders and IR team members were asked to introduce themselves and tell us, to which part of the forest-wood value chain they would count themselves.
 We had provided a respective large graph showing the value chain with suggestions for respective categories.
 Additionally, also categories that are overarching the entire value chain or are closely related to the chain were given.
 The stakeholders were able to select by themselves and could choose more than one category.

-- Professional associations / chambers / clusters
+English translation of wall graph: Forest-wood value chain:- Professional associations / chambers / clusters

 - Education / schools / pedagogics